nuxeo/nuxeo-tools-docker/README.md

 # About / Synopsis

-* What is it, what does it do / Abstract
+* Miscelaneous Docker files used at Nuxeo
-* Project status: working/prototype
+* Project status: working

 * Nuxeo Support: internal usage, no support.